OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

         # Default group ID used for users in an AD group not mapped
         :mapping_default: 1

+        # use RFC2307bis for groups
+        # if false, depending on your LDAP server configuration,
+        # set user_field and user_group_field 'uid' and group_field 'memberUid'
+        :rfc2307bis: true

     # this example server wont be called as it is not in the :order list
     server 2: